Loops supported young people to thrive.

 In November 2008 Participle formed a partnership with the Aldridge Foundation, Brighton and Hove Council and Croydon Council.
 Our mission was to understand why outcomes are so often poor and how to meaningfully engage young people in their communities.
 The result was a new approach called Loops, a social enterprise that aims to expand young people’s purpose and possibility.

-Loops starts from a new place.
-We see young people, not as a costly group at risk of negative experiences, to be protected, but rather as a potential resource, for each other, the wider community and society.
+Loops started from a new place.
+We viewed young people not as a costly group at risk of negative experiences, to be protected, but rather as a potential resource, for each other, the wider community and society.
 Through our work with young people, their families and communities, and drawing on international best practice and research we have developed a clear perspective on what constitutes the ‘good’ adolescence.
 The good adolescence is not just about young people—it is about relationships and connections to the world around young people.
 It is about building a broad set of capabilities rather than a narrow set of attainments and it is about the capacity to put these relationships and capabilities within a bigger frame—to tell a story about yourself and where you are going.

 Take Jo and Calvin, two 19-year-old boys we met in the early stages of our project.